QUBIC III: Laboratory Characterization: Calibration Source

-The calibration source system is composed of a number of electronics aside from the source itself.
-The calibration source was purchased from VDI electronics and is composed of a Gunn oscillator running at frequencies around 10~GHz.
-Two multipliers in a chain follow the synthesiser multiply the base frequency by 12 resulting in frequencies around 150~GHz.
-The range of the system is between 130~GHz and 170~GHz.
-The source can be commanded via USB connection to select the frequency.
-This is done by a nearby Raspberry~Pi mini computer (see photo Figure~\ref{fig:calsource_electronics}).
+The calibration source system is composed by the source itself together with a dedicated electronic subsystem supporting its operations.
+The calibration source was purchased from Virginia Diodes Incorporated (VDI) electronics\footnote{\url{https://vadiodes.com}} and is composed of a synthesizer providing frequencies around 10~GHz followed by a two-stage multiplication chain.
+A coaxial cable from the synthesizer connected by standard SMA connectors leads to the first of two multipliers which are in a waveguide-coupled chain.
+Together, they multiply the base frequency by~12 resulting in frequencies around 150~GHz.
+The signal is transmitted by rectangular waveguide after the final multiplier to a profiled corrugated feedhorn.
+The range of the system is between 130~GHz and 170~GHz with a frequency tuning resolution of 144~Hz.
+The nominal output power is $+9$~dBm and it can be modulated with a maximum amplitude of $1.25$~dB.
+The frequency is configured via USB connection by a nearby Raspberry~Pi mini computer (see photo figure~\ref{fig:calsource_electronics}).

-A signal generator provides a square wave at around 1~Hz which is used to modulate the calibration source.
+A signal generator provides a square wave at around 1~Hz which is used to modulate the amplitude of the calibration source.
 The Raspberry~Pi configures the signal generator, selecting the amplitude, offset, frequency, shape, and duty cycle.

-The power output from the calibration source is monitored at a port near the calibration source feedhorn which provides a voltage which is a function of the output power.
-This voltage is sent to an Analog-to-Digital Converter (ADC) board integrated in the Raspberry~Pi mini computer which stores the data along with a timestamp for each sample.
+A directional coupler at the waveguide before the entrance to the corrugated feedhorn provides a port for monitoring the output power of the calibration source.
+The horn return loss is less than $-30$~dB, as reported by the supplier of the horn, Custom Microwaves Inc.,\footnote{\url{https://custommicrowave.com}} and therefore the monitoring of the output power variation at the end of the multiplier chain is a reliable method for monitoring the power variation in the calibration source output power illuminating the aperture of QUBIC-TD.
+A probe on this port provides a voltage which is a function of the output power.
+This voltage is sent to an analogue-to-digital converter (ADC) board integrated in the Raspberry~Pi mini computer which broadcasts the data on the internel network along with a timestamp for each sample.
 There are approximately 300~samples per second.

-A Command Line Interface written in python is used to configure the calibration source setup.
-This system accepts commands via socket and can be easily interfaced by the Graphical User Interface called QubicStudio.
+A command line interface written in Python is used to configure the calibration source setup.
+This system accepts commands via network socket and can be easily interfaced by the graphical user interface called \swname{QubicStudio}.